abdullasulaiman/scaffold-react-ts-rollup/README.md

     All the assets files like images can be placed here<br>

 ### **components**
 All the base / dumb components should be residing here.
 These components will be used across the projects. <br>
 Components should not contain any store code and application logic.
 These can be called as ATOMS <br>

 ### **pages**
 Screen / Layout components will be created in this folder.
 These can contain pages as a feature or a layout which contains specific layout associated the screens.
-These can be also used as a based screen / layout for a feature <br>
-    or for a route.
+These can be also used as a based screen / layout for a feature or for a route.
 This can be called as ORGANISMS

 ### **public**
 This folder will hold all the statics files which will be used for running the app.<br>
 e.g.: environment based template html's e.g. dev.html & prod.html. <br>

 ### **store** {we can suggest a better name for this folder}
 We have all the feature associated with the application created here.
 They can have a sub-folder with feature name <br>
 e.g. : a dummy folder **home** and **ssl** is created which has the following <br>
-    **home** <br>
+- **home** <br>
-            **components** <br>
+    - **components** <br>
-                Dumb / Base components for this feature which is specific to the feature should be part of this directory. <br>
+        Dumb / Base components for this feature which is specific to the feature should be part of this directory.
         This can be discussed is this required or not?
-As we have a components folder as part of the top <br>
-                level directory structure will be used across the applications <br>.
+As we have a components folder as part of the top level directory structure will be used across the applications <br>.
-            **containers** <br>
+    - **containers** <br>
         Components which are connected to the store / Smart components which is part of this feature should be part <br>
         of this directory.
 This can be called as MOLECULES<br>
-            **actions.ts** <br>
+    - **actions.ts** <br>
         All the actions related to this feature will be available here. <br>
-            **reducers** <br>
+    - **reducers** <br>
         A folder created if there multiple reducers in the future to be broken down.
-This will hold all the reducers<br>
-                associated with the feature.<br>
+This will hold all the reducers associated with the feature.
-            **types.ts** <br>
+    - **types.ts** <br>
         All the types / constants for the feature will be created on this. <br>

-    **common** <br>
+- **common** <br>
         This can hold a common actions / reducers and types which can be used by any feature.
 The directory structure can <br>
         remain the same. <br>